aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ansible-playbook playbooks/run_avd.yml -i inventory.yml --tags build
 ```

 If you wish to build and deploy the configurations to your hardware or virtual network, add the `deploy` tag.
-You will also need to supply connectivity parameters in your group_vars/DC1_FABRIC.yml.
-Add in the following section and update as needed.
+You will also need to supply connectivity parameters in your **group_vars/DC1_FABRIC.yml** to communicate with devices.

+Add in the following section and update vars as needed.

 ```yaml
 # Add this section to your DC1_FABRIC.yml